abrt/retrace-server/README.md

         guessparser:    Parser able to guess release from package's name.
 Can not be relied on (e.g. el6 does not give enough information).

-        yumcfg:         A string that will be appended to yum config file for all repositories
+        dnfcfg:         A string that will be appended to dnf config file for all repositories

         displayrelease: Name of release for displaying in statistics page